U.S. warns Russia of consequences of any possible Russian use of chemical weapons | Politics

 Sullivan reiterated the United States' opposition to Russia's invasion of Ukraine and told Patrushev that the U.S. would impose costs on Russia for it, the White House said.
 Western countries have been swiftly moving to isolate Russia from world trade and the global financial system after its invasion of Ukraine that began in late February.
 It is Europe's biggest invasion since World War Two and has destroyed some Ukrainian cities and sent more than 3 million refugees fleeing abroad.
 Moscow has characterized its actions as a "special military operation."

-The U.S. national security adviser also mentioned the United States' commitment to reinforce NATO's eastern flank, the White House added.
+The U.S. national security adviser, who was among American officials put on a "stop list" on Tuesday that bars them from entering Russia, also mentioned the United States' commitment to reinforce NATO's eastern flank, the White House added.
 Earlier in the day, Ukrainian President Volodymyr Zelenskiy urged American lawmakers to do more to protect his country from Russia's invasion in an address before the U.S. Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)